Ellior2/Ellior2.github.io/_posts/2016-11-28-Protein-Digestion.md

 10) Defrosted and added 20ul of IAA to each sample.

-11) Incubated for 1 hr in a box.
+11) Incubated for 1 hr in the dark.

 12) Defrosted 3- 200ul DTT aliquots and added 20ul to each sample.